thorseraq/FE-roadmap/README.md

 Event bubbling and capture is worth reading.

-[Event](https://developer.mozilla.org/en-US/docs/Web/API/Event) interface represents an event which takes place in the DOM.
+📫 link: [Event](https://developer.mozilla.org/en-US/docs/Web/API/Event) interface represents an event which takes place in the DOM.
 There are [a list of interfaces](https://developer.mozilla.org/en-US/docs/Web/API/Event#interfaces_based_on_event) which are based on the main Event interface.
 Each of those interface may support different event.
 Reference document to check.

 ### Asynchronous JavaScript